unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

 * Start the array in Maintenance mode, by clicking the Maintenance mode check box before clicking the Start button.
-This starts the unRAID driver but does not mount any of the drives.
+This starts the Unraid driver but does not mount any of the drives.

 ### Running xfs_repair